tony0990/Plant-Diseases-Full-Project/Data Preprocessing Summary.md

 ---

 ### 🔹 Model-Specific Preprocessing
-Each pretrained model uses a specific input normalization strategy.
+- Each pretrained architecture uses a specific input normalization strategy.
 - The appropriate `preprocess_input` function from `tf.keras.applications` was applied.
-- This step aligns input image distributions with those used during ImageNet pretraining.
+- This aligns the input image distribution with the ImageNet pretraining regime.
-- Correct preprocessing significantly improves transfer learning performance.
+- Correct preprocessing is essential for effective transfer learning.

 ---